-Alden “The Incredible Hatch” Peffer, MA, an Account Executive at Crown Castle, America’s largest provider of shared communications infrastructure, with more than 40,000 cell towers and approximately 70,000 route miles of fiber supporting small cells and fiber solutions across every major U.S. market.
+“The Incredible Hatch” Peffer, a Commercial Account Executive at Crown Castle, America’s largest provider of shared communications infrastructure.
+Crown Castle owns, operates and leases more than 40000 cell towers and approximately 85000 route miles of fiber supporting 125, 000 small cells and fiber solutions throughout the United States.

 Hatch attended Alfred University.
 He has four children and resides in Rocky Point.